VirtEngine/gitpackager/support/README.md

 ````

-## hook_vertice.rb
+## hook_virtengine.rb

-hook_vertice.rb triggers VirtEngine when the virtual machine hits the following states.
+hook_virtengine.rb triggers VirtEngine when the virtual machine hits the following states.

 `delete`, `suspend`, `poweroff`, `boot_suspend`

-## To use the hook_vertice.rb
+## To use the hook_virtengine.rb

 1. In your OpenNebula installation, edit the `/etc/one/oned.conf` with the following